Madame-Aehm/CAB-Project-3-Spikes/spike2/resources/notes.md

 ### JSX

 [JSX](https://react.dev/learn/writing-markup-with-jsx) is a mix between HTML and JavaScript.
-You can't return raw HTML elements from a JavaScript function, so JSX was developed to simplify DOM manipulation.
+You can't return raw HTML elements from a JavaScript function (you would have to write them as a `string`), so JSX was developed to simplify DOM manipulation.
 You don't need to manually `document.createElement("h1")` in React, you can simply write your `<h1>` in the return of your Component, and because everything is wrapped inside the React `.render()` method on `main.jsx`, React will create and append it for you.

 It's important to remember though, that the return of a function can only return **one** element.
 If you're returning multiple JSX elements, you'll need to wrap them in a container, such as a `<div>`.
 Occasionally, we want to seperate multiple elements into a single Component for logic reasons, but an additional `<div>` or `<span>` would mess with our layout or styling.
 In this case we can use a special React element called a **Fragment**, as `<React.Fragment>` or simply `<>`.